 Generally speaking, plastic rotomolded fishing kayaks can be transported hull down in the pickup bed without sustaining any damages or deformities.

-I often find having to remove and install the accessories mounted onto my gear tracks to be annoying when heading to the lake.
+I often find removing and installing the accessories mounted onto my gear tracks annoying when heading to the lake.
 So I haul my kayak hull down on the bed extender, leaving my accessories attached, without any issues.

-In the end, I’ve hauled my kayak a couple of different ways to the fishing grounds.
-The bed extender is the easiest for me and supports the weight of the kayak.
+In the end, I hauled my kayak a couple of different ways to the fishing grounds.
+The bed extender was the easiest for me and supported the weight of the kayak.

 When I’m heading to the city lake or somewhere relatively close, I slide the ATAK 120 into the bed, strap it down securely, place a red flag on the end, and drive a few miles to the water.